josecoelho96/neecathon-slack-bot/README.md

 - Roles/Permissions
 - Auto add users to channels
 - Report money receival on buy operation
+- Report logs to channel

 ## Commands to add
 - TBD

 ## Features to add
-- Report logs to channel
+- Add/remove staff from staff channel
-- Error codes

 ## Problems found
 - How to create first admin.
-- Implementation: Log levels aren't well defined.
+- FIXED: ~~Implementation: Log levels aren't well defined.~~
 - FIXED: ~~Entry codes are not being verified as unique.
 Not using UUID.~~
 - FIXED: ~~Users are only added to users table on join team commands, should be done always, but on every request will make this slow.~~